 Take a boat from Qaqortoq to the nearby uninhabited island of Uunartoq, where in the middle of its grassy fields you’ll find blissfully hot springs, bubbling away at around 36-39ºC.
 Perfect for complete rejuvenation and restoration, this toasty, natural spa will help you to soak away any stresses while you gaze at majestic mountain peaks and drifting icebergs.
 Fancy staying a little longer?
 Some local tour operators offer a picnic and bottle of Champagne to ramp up the relaxation of your cruise to Greenland.

 Learn about Inuit culture

 Greenland’s roots are testament to the amazing adaptability of its people in the face of extraordinary Arctic challenges.
-Cruisers can learn the fascinating heritage of today’s Greenlanders at a number of spots on the island.
+Cruisers to Greenland can learn the fascinating heritage of today’s Greenlanders at a number of spots on the island.
 The Qaqortoq Museum, set in an old blacksmith workshop, showcases Inuit artifacts thousands of years old, while the impressive Kayak and Umiaq show that takes place on the water in Nanortalik demonstrates how Greenland’s hunters mastered techniques such as the 'Eskimo Roll', to survive in the toughest conditions.

 Warm up with a traditional hot meal

 Most food in Greenland comes from the sea and is often smoked, dried or salted, and served with sauces.
-Pop into any local restaurant to feast on Greenland's national dish, suaasat, a thick, warming soup made from meat, potatoes, onion and rice.
+Pop into any local restaurant along your Greenland cruise to feast on Greenland's national dish, suaasat, a thick, warming soup made from meat, potatoes, onion and rice.
 Or try panertut, dried fish or meat with butter and apples.
 Other classic dishes include muskox fillet poached in juniper berry juice, or smoked breast of auk, a local sea bird, marinated in honey.
 Hungry yet?

 Bask in the midnight sun